Object-Oriented Design Patterns Served on a Silver Platter - by Yalco

 1. Those who want to use object-oriented languages properly

-Many people have learned concepts like classes, abstraction, inheritance, and interfaces, but likely do not know how they are specifically applied in practice.
-Through this course, you will be able to see how many wonderful and diverse types of code can be written using object-oriented features through over 50 examples.
+Many people have learned concepts such as classes, abstraction, inheritance, and interfaces, but often do not know how they are specifically applied in practice.
+Through this course, you will be able to see how wonderful and diverse code can be written using object-oriented features through over 50 examples.

 2. Those who want to write 'better' code in practice

 If you want to write 'good' code that is not only functional but also easy for others to understand and modify, this course is for you.
-Learning design patterns will make your code cleaner and save you time by making future maintenance and expansion easier.
+Learning design patterns makes your code cleaner and saves time by making future maintenance and expansion easier.
 It will help you work more efficiently in the workplace.

 • You will understand the basic concepts and design principles of object-oriented programming and be able to apply them to practical work.